falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 ROOT FOLDER = ./

 There is a folder ROOT_FOLDER/apps.
-Under that folder there are folders CPU, GPU and CPU-Galois folders, which contains DSL codes for different benchmarks.
+Under apps folder there are folders CPU, GPU and CPU-Galois folders, which contains DSL codes for different benchmarks.

-The DSL codes in these folders will be compiled to C++/CUDA code and written in CPU/GPU/CPU-Galois folders under ROOT_FOLDER (./).
+The DSL codes in these folders will be compiled to C++/CUDA code and written in  folder  named "genererated" under each of folders  CPU, GPU, CPU-Galois folders under ROOT_FOLDER (./).

 There is a folder ROOT_FOLDER/bin.
 (ROOT_FOLDER=./)